Russian rouble tumbles as imminent threat of U.S. sanctions resurfaces

-By 0711 GMT, the rouble was 1.4% weaker against the dollar at 76.92 RUBUTSTN=MCX, falling well away from the two-week high hit in the previous session, and earlier losing more than 2% to 77.55.
+By 0818 GMT, the rouble was 1.3% weaker against the dollar at 76.86 RUBUTSTN=MCX, falling well away from the two-week high hit in the previous session and earlier losing more than 2% to 77.55.

 A phone call between U.S. President Joe Biden and his Russian counterpart Vladimir Putin on Tuesday had eased fears of imminent sanctions and the rouble was boosted by Biden's proposal for the two leaders to hold a summit to tackle a raft of disputes.

+The central bank said it would hold two repo auctions on April 19 but drastically lowered the limit on its one-month auction to 100 billion roubles ($1.3 billion), from 1.5 trillion roubles at the previous auction in March.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was steady at $66.58 a barrel, offering limited support to Russian stock indexes, which were falling.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was down 0.5% at $66.24 a barrel, adding to pressure on Russian stock indexes.

 For Russian equities guide see RU/EQUITY